reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 Server-side encryption means, that AWS takes care of the encryption of the data in its storage, and it is transparent for the client, who writes or reads this data.
 AWS provides several possibilities for server-side encryption on storage.

-In general , we need to perform three steps to protect the data:
+In general , we need to perform three steps to protect our data:

-1. get a key for encryption
+1. Get a key for encryption
-2. encrypt data
+2. Encrypt data
-3. store the key securely
+3. Store the key securely

-There are two services for managing a key, that are mostly used.
-We can use these Services to perform these three steps.
+AWS provides two services for managing encryption keys:

 * [AWS Key Management Service](https://aws.amazon.com/kms/?nc1=h_ls)
 * [AWS Cloud HSM](https://aws.amazon.com/cloudhsm/?nc1=h_ls)

+## Amazon Key Management Service

+Let's look at AWS KMS service which we can use to manage our encryption keys.

-Most storage services support encryption and have a good integration with AWS KMS to encrypt data.
+Most storage services in AWS support encryption and have a good integration with AWS KMS for managing the encryption keys to encrypt their data.

-# Amazon Key Management Service

-Before we encrypt storage let's have a look at services, which provide and manage the keys.

-Amazon KMS has an integration with many storage services of AWS and these storages can use the KMS to create and store keys.

-## Advantages of KMS
+### Advantages of KMS

-**KMS provides a centralized management of keys for an AWS customer**.
+**KMS provides a centralized system for managing our encryption keys **.
 If we use many Amazon services we have always one service to manage all keys.

 The first thing we have to know working with KMS is a **customer master key** (CMK).
 The Customer Master Key is a key, that